"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 “River Phoenix,” he replied.

 The name startled me.
 That’s strange, I thought.
 You don’t look anything like the actor.
-His face, though exquisite, bore no resemblance to the River Phoenix I remembered from magazines and films.
+His face, though exquisite, bore no resemblance to the River Phoenix I knew from magazines and films.
 Yet, the conversation continued, flowing seamlessly back into its rhythm as if the question had never been asked.

 Moments later, my curiosity returned.
 “Who did you say you were?”